Jayveer/MGS-MDL-Noesis/README.md

 This is a plugin for [Noesis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91) which allows the user to view textured 3D Models and animations from the game Metal Gear Solid 3: Snake Eater.

 I would like to thank [revel8n](https://github.com/revel8n) for showing me how the face indices in the game are read.
-This project uses Victor Suba's PS2 GS layout swizzling code.
+This project uses Victor Suba's PS2 GS layout swizzling code, thanks to ForceObscureGaming for making me aware of this code.

 ![picture](https://github.com/Jayveer/MGS-MDL-Noesis/blob/master/model.png?raw=true)

+### Latest Changes
+ - Added Normals
+ - Fixed size if MDC1

 ### To Do
+ - Find out indices winding order
  - Fix problems with some textures
  - Add colour buffer
  - Add other vertex definition flags